Has Steve Wright left Radio 2 and who has replaced him?

-Loyal listeners and fans have expressed their disappointment that the radio legend will be leaving the afternoon slot.
-One Twitter user wrote (opens in new tab), "Can anyone tell me why Steve Wright in the Afternoon is being taken off Radio 2?
+Loyal listeners and fans expressed their disappointment when it was announced that the radio legend was leaving the afternoon slot.
+One Twitter user wrote, "Can anyone tell me why Steve Wright in the Afternoon is being taken off Radio 2?
 I’m camping with my daughter and grandson and the topic came up.
 We all think he’s brilliant."

 Fellow broadcasters Jeremy Vine and Piers Morgan also showed their support, with Vine describing the presenter as an "innovator, entertainer, complete and utter professional," while Morgan tweeted "Congrats to Steve Wright on a dazzlingly successful 23-year run."

-Who is replacing Steve Wright on Radio 2?
+Who has replaced Steve Wright on Radio 2?

-In a recent interview with The Sun (opens in new tab), Mills admitted he was nervous about taking over from Wright.
+In an interview with The Sun, Mills admitted he was nervous about taking over from Wright.
 He said: "It is a big act to follow.
 I’ve been in denial for the past two months, but now I’ve done my last charts show and have four more shows left on Radio 1.
 It’s all becoming real and I’m sure I’ll cry.
 I don’t know what’s planned for my last day, I prefer it that way.